Coronavirus cancellations, changes in operations

 ConnextCare will be consolidating its dental hours at its Fulton and Pulaski locations as it responds to Governor Cuomo’s executive order that dental offices only provide emergency services.
 Effective immediately, the ConnextCare Fulton dental office at 510 S. Fourth St., Suite 600 will reduce its days of service to Tuesdays and Fridays from 8 a.m.–5 p.m.
 The ConnextCare Pulaski dental office at 61 Delano St. will continue its full-time Monday through Friday schedule from 8 a.m.–5 p.m.
 In general, dental emergencies are potentially life threatening and require immediate treatment to stop ongoing tissue bleeding, and to alleviate severe pain or infection.
 If people feel they are experiencing a dental emergency, call the ConnextCare Fulton office at (315) 598-4790 or the ConnextCare Pulaski office at (315) 298-6815.
 For further information visit www.connextcare.org.

 NBT Bank announces adjustments to branch access designed to enable continued banking service while maintaining strong protocols for social distancing and cleaning.
-To help stop the spread of COVID-19 (coronavirus) and ensure the health and safety of employees and customers, all in-person banking transactions are being conducted through drive-up lanes and walk-up windows.
+All in-person banking transactions are being conducted through drive-up lanes and walk-up windows.
 Hours of operation have been adjusted, and some offices have been temporarily consolidated with nearby locations.
 Customers are encouraged to contact their preferred branch to check current hours or to visit www.nbtbank.com/access for information.

 Editor’s Note: For up-to-date information about cancellations and closures in Oswego County due to COVID-19 visit the Oswego County News website at https://www.nny360.com/news/oswegocounty/